Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Soundscape Representation via Graph Learning

 where $L(\bbA, \bbX)$ is a loss function that captures the relationship between $\bbA$ and the observed signals $\bbX$, while $\| \bbA \|_1$ denotes the $\ell_1$ norm of the vectorized matrix $\bbA$, included to promote sparsity.
 The parameter $\lambda \geq 0$ controls the level of sparsity, and the constraint set $\ccalA$ ensures that $\bbA$ corresponds to a valid adjacency matrix.

-The success of graph learning critically depends on the nature of the dependency between the observed signals $\bbX$ and the unknown topology encoded in $\bbA$, which is encoded in the function $L(\bbA, \bbX)$.
-Different approaches leverage different types of signal-structure relationships, with prominent examples including graphical models~\cite{friedman2008sparse,ravikumar2011high}, graph smoothness~\cite{kalofolias2016learn}, and graph stationarity~\cite{segarra2017network}.
+{The success of graph learning critically depends on the nature of the dependency between the observed signals $\bbX$ and the unknown topology encoded in $\bbA$, which is modeled through the loss function $L(\bbA,\bbX)$.} Different approaches leverage different types of signal-structure relationships, with prominent examples including graphical models~\cite{friedman2008sparse,ravikumar2011high}, graph smoothness~\cite{kalofolias2016learn}, and graph stationarity~\cite{segarra2017network}.
 Next, we focus on estimating the graph topology under the assumption that the observed signals follow a SEM, which constitutes the setting of interest for this work.